Design history · 1960s–1980s Japanese pop

 1974

 Triple-gatefold cover for Santana's live album Lotus, recorded in Osaka in August 1973 and released in Japan by CBS/Sony in 1974.
 Eighteen panels of collaged Hindu, Buddhist and pop imagery span the full open sleeve.
-Originally issued only in Japan; an international release did not appear until 1991.
-The cover is regularly cited in design writing as among the most labour-intensive gatefold sleeves commercially produced.
+A reposed Buddha against a lotus illustration with circular gradient chakras, nested within a fisheye photograph of a rising sun — Yokoo applied his poster vocabulary directly to the LP format.
+The album was issued only in Japan until 1991.
+The National Museum of Modern Art, Kyoto holds a copy (accession Ot0089-033).
+The cover is regularly cited in design writing as among the most labour-intensive gatefold sleeves ever commercially produced.

-Yokoo is the reference against which postwar Japanese poster design divides: modernist clarity on the Tanaka / Kamekura side, pop maximalism on the Yokoo side.
-Generations of Japanese illustrators and poster artists — Keiichi Tanaami, Harumi Yamaguchi, Masuteru Aoba — owe a direct line to his 1960s work.
+Yokoo is the reference point against which postwar Japanese poster design divides: modernist clarity on the Tanaka/Kamekura side, pop maximalism on the Yokoo side.
+Generations of Japanese illustrators and poster artists — Keiichi Tanaami, Harumi Yamaguchi, Masuteru Aoba — draw a direct line from his 1960s work.

-His transition to fine art in 1981 has itself become a case study — a designer at the peak of commercial success choosing to leave the profession — and his museum in Kobe is one of the few monographic graphic-design museums anywhere.
+His transition to fine art in 1981 has itself become a case study — a designer at the height of commercial success choosing to leave the profession.
+His museum in Kobe is one of the few monographic graphic-design museums anywhere.
+The Tadanori Yokoo Museum of Contemporary Art holds the primary archive of his poster practice.

 Learn at TGDS